mccallm/mnmccall/content/authors/yuewei_fei/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Undergraduate Alumni
 ---
-Yuewei Fei is majoring in Computational Biology and Brain and Cognitive Science at the University of Rochester.
-She is currently working on analyzig microRNA expression data.
+Yuewei Fei majored in Computational Biology and Brain and Cognitive Science at the University of Rochester.
+She worked on analyzing microRNA expression data.